grange85/ahfow-www/_posts/2019/2019-01-01-review-of-the-year-2018.md

 Damon & Naomi arrived in Europe for a pretty extensive tour with Thalia Zedek and paid tribute to Tom by playing Translucent Carriages at the shows.
 Here they are in Manchester (without Thalia):

-{% aavid "bf2pMNJwP1c" "Damon & Naomi - Translucent Carriages (Manchester, Feb 2018)" %}
+{% ahfowvideo "bf2pMNJwP1c" "Damon & Naomi - Translucent Carriages (Manchester, Feb 2018)" %}

 <figure class="caption aligncenter"><a data-flickr-embed="true"  href="https://www.flickr.com/photos/grange85/40286576991/" title="Damon about to chat about The New Analog"><img src="https://farm5.staticflickr.com/4607/40286576991_d568f4145c_o.jpg" width="640" height="640" alt="Damon about to chat about The New Analog"></a><figcaption>Damon with Laura Snapes (London, Feb 2019)</figcaption></figure>